dogunter/wordlist/README.md

 It can be used to find all n-letter words matching a given set of criteria.
 The default is 5-letter words, those featured in the game Wordle.

+The dictionary file `words.english` in this repo was taken from `/usr/share/dict/words` on MacOS Monterey but with several words added that were missing.

 ## usage:
     wordlist.py [-h] [-n NLETTERS] [-d DICT] [-i IGNORE] [-c CONTAINS] [-m MATCH] [-e EXCLUDE]